 Using white vinegar to clean produce is one of the most popular methods, and for good reason.
 It’s so easy!

-Almost every home has white vinegar, and it can be used for all sorts of cleaning purposes.
+Because almost every home has white vinegar, it is an excellent option for all sorts of cleaning purposes.
 (My husband isn’t a fan of the smell, so I make citrus vinegar first, and then clean!)

 3. Apple Cider Vinegar